COVID-19 VISITING INFORMATION

 In line with Government requirements, please wear a face covering in the Shop, Café and in our exhibitions and buildings.
 Please note that this does not apply to children under 11 or to those who have a legitimate reason not to follow this advice.
 There will be signage to remind you to wear your face covering.

-The Café will be operating a takeaway service only with a separate entrance and exit.
+The Café will be offering snacks, teas and coffees and hot food at lunchtime.
 There will be lines on the floor to help you queue in a socially distanced way.
 Payment by contactless card is encouraged.
-There is seating outside on the Café Terrace and you may also bring picnics.
+There is seating both inside and outside on the Café Terrace and you may also bring picnics.

 Leaving the Museum

-Please follow the signs from the Village Green area and you will exit where you came in.
+Please follow the signs from the Village Green area and you will exit where you came in, with an opportunity to visit the Museum shop.

 Dogs are welcome but must be kept on a short lead at all times.